Melica: Planting, Growing, and Care

 In the Ground

-Once well established, it’s an ideal grass for sustainable gardens, requiring little water and no maintenance.
-However, make sure to water regularly during the first year after planting, to ensure the plant establishes well.
-After that, except during severe and prolonged drought, Melica will be content with rainwater alone.
+Once well established, it is an ideal grass for sustainable gardens, requiring little water and no maintenance.
+However, ensure you water regularly during the first year after planting, to help the young plant establish well.
+After that, except during severe and prolonged drought, the melica will thrive on rainwater alone.

-In late winter, tidy up the clump by removing dry parts with pruning shears or shears.
-You can cut the plant back to 10-15 cm from the soil, and it will quickly produce new foliage.
+At the end of winter, tidy up the clump by removing the dry parts with pruning shears or shears.
+You can cut the plant back to 10-15 cm above the soil, and it will quickly develop new foliage.

 In Pots

-Remember to water pot-grown Melica, as it will need more water, especially in very hot weather.
+Remember to water melica grown in pots, as they will need more water, especially during very hot weather.
 Allow the compost to dry out slightly between waterings.
-Every spring, work in 2-3 handfuls of compost by lightly scratching the surface.
+Every spring, incorporate 2-3 handfuls of compost by lightly scratching the surface.
 Repot every 2 or 3 years into a larger container and top-dress in between.

 Melica is unaffected by diseases and pests.